Magnum’s first. Gesicht der Zeit

 Deutsche Börse AG, The Cube, Eschborn

-The exhibition in Eschborn is a cooperation of Deutsche Börse Group with Magnum Photos, Paris.
+The exhibition in Eschborn was a cooperation of Deutsche Börse Group with Magnum Photos, Paris.